 Italian Fried Chicken, pan fried in a little olive oil and a few Italian spices, makes this a quick and easy chicken dinner idea for any day of the week!
 Everyone will love it.

 Italian Fried Chicken, one of my family’s favourite dinners.
 If you are looking for something quick and easy and so good, then this is it.
-No need for any heavy bread covered chicken, just a few spices and pan frying!
+No need for any heavy bread covered chicken, just a few spices and a frying pan!

 Is Pan Fried Chicken Healthy?